Staff Profile

 The main focus of my research to date has been within the field of cardiac physiology.
 My research has centred around using conventional and novel ultrasound techniques to asses the structure and function of the heart across the age spectrum.
 In particular, I am interested in how chronic exercise training in young and older individuals alters the structure and function of the heart and whether exercise can be a useful mitigate of the age related declines in heart functioning.
 In addition, I have investigated the cardiac responses during acute bouts of exercise stress by assessing the associated changes during aerobic and resistance types of exercise.

-My other research interest and publications include the understanding of adolescent soccer training on exercise physiology and more recently, the influence of golf on both physical and mental wellbeing.
+My other research interest and publications include the understanding of adolescent soccer training on exercise physiology and more recently, the influence of golf and gold caddying on both physical and mental wellbeing and the impact of the menopause on physical activity.

 I have presented my research at national and international conferences and also been invited to discuss my work at institutions with UK and Europe.